 Kauai Uhiwai has had an amazing and unique build history.
-The hull was constructed over a male mould in 1974 and meticulously constructed by Colin Nisbet until he passed away in 2016, when the build was completed by his friends and family for the boat's launch in 2017.
+The hull was made over a male mould in 1974 and meticulously constructed by Colin Nisbet until he passed away in 2016, when the build was completed for the boat's launch in 2017.

-This boat was built by someone with all the time in the world to make sure every detail is perfect.
+This boat has been built by someone with all the time in the world to make sure every detail is perfect.
 Many of the parts of this boat have been custom built by hand.
 The level of craftsmanship is exquisite and shows the mark of a true sailor.
 It is very rare to find a yacht of this calibre.